artmsilva/exercise/README.md

 ## Stretch Goals

-- [ ] Style your article using the washingtonpost.com website as inspiration
+- [ ] Style your article using an Article from the [https://washingtonpost.com](washingtonpost.com) as inspiration